 Responsibilities: Carried out duties in the mailroom; edited copy; made sure schedules were clocked in.

 However, you could write replace passive verbs with adverbs and wow them like this:

-The wording you use will make the difference in what you were doing.
+The wording you use will make a difference in what you were doing.
 Use “in charge of”, “responsible for”, “coordinate”, “collaborate”, etc. re-read it out loud how does it sound to you?
-If there are spaces that seem unclear, then it will seem unclear to your perspective employer.
+If there are spaces that seem unclear, then it will seem unclear to your prospective employer.
 Make the words live.

 Do your homework before you begin the process of telling your story on your resume.
-You may have an in-depth beautiful story of your life, but the manager is not looking for that story.
-He or she is looking for what is it about you that makes you worth hiring.
-Find out what the company needs and sell from your perspective what you can provide.
-How are you going to go to a company that needs a writer that has experience using a particular software such as excel and you have never used excel?
+You may have a beautiful in-depth story of your life, but the manager is not looking for that story.
+He or she is looking for what it is about you that makes you worth hiring.
+Find out what the company needs and sell from your perspective on what you can provide.
+How are you going to go to a company that needs a writer that has experience using a particular software such as excel, and you have never used excel?

 After you find out where their sore spot is, begin to market what you will bring to the table to fix their needs.
 Is it team building?
 Unfinished projects?
 A tarnished brand?
 Declining sales?
 How you will solve their problems is what you will fill your resume with, and that will make you valuable to them.